0xsauby/yasuo/README.md

 #YASUO

 ##Description

 Yasuo is a ruby script that scans for vulnerable 3rd-party web applications.

 While working on a network security assessment (internal, external, redteam gigs etc.), we often come across vulnerable 3rd-party web applications or web front-ends that allow us to compromise the remote server by exploiting publicly known vulnerabilities.
 Some of the common & favorite applications are Apache Tomcat administrative interface, JBoss jmx-console, Hudson Jenkins and so on.

 If you search through Exploit-db, there are over 10,000 remotely exploitable vulnerabilities that exist in tons of web applications/front-ends and could allow an attacker to completely compromise the back-end server.
 These vulnerabilities range from RCE to malicious file uploads to SQL injection to RFI/LFI etc.

 Yasuo is built to quickly scan the network for such vulnerable applications thus serving pwnable targets on a silver platter.

 ##Setup / Install
 You would need to install the following gems:

+- gem install ruby-nmap
+- gem install net-http-persistent
+- gem install mechanize
-gem install ruby-nmap<br />gem install net-http-persistent<br />gem install mechanize<br />gem install colorize
+- gem install colorize

 ##Details

 Yasuo provides following command-line options:

 -r :: If you want Yasuo to perform port scan, use this switch to provide an IP address or IP range or an input file with new-line separated IP addresses